shervinea/cheatsheet-translation/es/cheatsheet-deep-learning.md

 **6. By noting i the ith layer of the network and j the jth hidden unit of the layer, we have:**

-&#10230; Resaltando i en la i-ésima capa de la red y j en la j-ésima unidad oculta de la capa, tenemos:
+&#10230; Denotando i en la i-ésima capa de la red y j en la j-ésima unidad oculta de la capa, tenemos:

 <br>